Bettendorf Schools approved to go fully virtual through Dec. 9

 Many Quad-Cities districts have been switching from instruction models that included at least some in-person instruction to a fully online model as COVID-19 cases continue to rise.

 In Iowa, districts must, in most cases, have state approval before going to fully virtual instruction.
-Bettendorf made its request Tuesday.
+Bettendorf made its request on Nov.
+17.

 Concerned about COVID-19?